 We leave the lively capital of Kenya today and make our way into Tanzania.
-After all border formalities we make our way to our accommodation for the evening.
-For those who have purchased the optional Serengeti Excursion upgrade package, this evening your local guide will brief you on what to expect for the upcoming days.
+After all border formalities we make our way to our camp for the evening.
+For those who have purchased the optional Serengeti Excursion upgrade package, your local guide will brief you this evening on what to expect for the upcoming days.

 For more information on the Optional Serengeti Camping Excursion Upgrade please click here

 Enclosed by some of Africa’s most well-known landscapes and National Parks, Arusha is located at the base of Mount Meru – on the eastern edge of the Great Rift Valley’s eastern branch.
 The city experiences mostly balmy weather due to its location on the hills of Mt Meru.
 Within close proximity to the Serengeti, Ngorongoro Crater, Lake Manyara, Olduvai Gorge, Tarangire National Park and Mount Kilimanjaro, Arusha contains its very own National Park, situated on Mount Meru.
 The main industry of this area is agriculture.
 Producers of huge vegetables and flowers send superb produce to Europe.
 Small-scale farming was negatively impacted by the somewhat recent ‘coffee crisis’ and has therefore transformed into mostly subsistence farming.
 Arusha has several factories including a brewery, tyre and fibreboard plant as well as a big pharmaceuticals manufacturer.

 Those not participating in the Serengeti Excursion will be free to enjoy a variety of optional day tours and this can be booked upon arrival in Arusha.

 *Please note that this activity could either take place on this day or after the Serengeti/Ngorongoro Crater Excursion